New Castle, New Hampshire: History

 George Walton, who was in a property boundary dispute with his neighbor, accused her of witchcraft.
 She, in turn, accused him of being a wizard.
 Others in the area may also have had reasons to throw stones at Walton.
 He was a Quaker.
 Quakers were looked upon with great suspicion by Puritans, and just being a Quaker was a crime.
 Walton was a successful innkeeper, merchant, and lumberman, and became the largest landowner on the island.
 Walton was envied by his less industrious neighbors.
 He was involved in a number of lawsuits over business and property disputes.
 He also had two Native American employees, which would have caused great concern so soon after war with the Indians (King Philip's War) and because of the uneasy peace that existed.
 His tavern customers included a variety of rowdy outsiders, including "godless" fishermen, who were considered undesirables by others on the island.
 Regardless of what caused Walton and his inn to be the victim of a months-long rain of stones, it was the first major outbreak of apparent witchcraft in America.

 News of it traveled throughout America and England.
-Within a few years, accusations of witchcraft would occur in other New England towns, culminating in the famous witch trials in Salem, Massachusetts.
+This was one of the many accusations of witchcraft that had and would occur in other New England towns, culminating in the famous witch trials in Salem, Massachusetts.

+During this period, New Castle was home to many Anglicans and Royalists, compared to the more Puritan dominated Portsmouth.
+Edward Gove intended to travel to New Castle to kill many prominent Royalists, including Governor Edward Cranfield, Robert Tufton Mason, and Walter Barefoote during his rebellion.

 Fort William and Mary was the site of one of the first acts of the American Revolution.
 On the afternoon of December 14, 1774, colonists arrived aboard gundalows (sailing barges) and raided the fort.
 Severely outnumbered, Captain John Cochran and the fort's five soldiers surrendered, whereupon the rebels loaded onto a boat 100 barrels of gunpowder.
 The boat was floated up the Piscataqua River and the powder offloaded for transport to inland towns, including Durham, where the ammunition was stored in the cellar of the Congregational church.
 The next day, the colonists returned to the fort and removed 16 of the lighter cannon and all small arms.
 The gunpowder was used at the 1775 Battle of Bunker Hill.